 That's how something the body produces to protect us (adrenaline), when left unchecked, can cause us problems of our own making (fear, stress, anxiety, etc.).

 The series began soon after I told our story of dealing with an addicted son.
-The outpouring of comments, questions, and encouragement from this prompted me to invite others to tell their stories.
+The outpouring of comments, questions, and encouragement prompted me to invite others to tell their stories.

 That set off the series.
-I’ve since interviewed men and women who’ve overcome incredibly difficult adversity.
+I've since interviewed men and women who've overcome incredible adversity.

 Here are some of them